Holic75/Baldurs-gate-dnd-3.5/README.md

 ### AVENGER
 Advantages:
 – Moves 2 points faster than other characters.
-– Can use Rage ability (starts with one use at level 1 then get another one at level 5 and every 5 levels thereafter), though Avenger never gets benefits of Greater or Mighty Rage.
+– Can use Rage ability (starts with one use at level 1 then gets another one at level 5 and every 5 levels thereafter), though Avenger never gets benefits of Greater or Mighty Rage.
 ```
 RAGE: The character is enraged  which grants her a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class, and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
 The enraged state lasts 3 rounds + 1 round per 2 points of newly modified Constitution above 10.